Don’t rely on just one tool for keyword research.

 Fire up tool #3 Ubersuggest (now that it has monthly search volume for free).
 While this is quick, your keyword list won't be as diverse since it's pulling from only one source.

 Comprehensive Keyword Research:

-If writing cornerstone content or devising a full SEO strategy, I highly recommend using all four tools together which holistically build on each other for a luxe list of keywords.
+If writing cornerstone content or devising a full SEO strategy, I highly recommend using all five tools together which holistically build on each other for a luxe list of keywords.
 The extra time isn’t that much.

 Tool #1 Keyword Tool

 The first tool we are going to use is Keyword Tool (keywordtool.io).